Jerome-debug/Performing_Hypothesis_Test_-WEEK4-_Core_IP/README.md

 # WEEK4_Core_IP

-There is a google document explaining the sampling plan and also a Python Notebook for the technical analysis
+There is a google document explaining the hyothesis test and also a Python Notebook for the technical analysis